sureshbathala01/Primary-Vagrant/README.md

 * Xdebug uses VAGRANT_DEBUG as its IDE key
 * Many modern tools will let you access both of these tools easily with just a bit of configuration.
 For example, [here's a great post on using remote debugging in PHPStorm.](http://blog.jetbrains.com/phpstorm/2015/07/remote-tools-via-remote-php-interpreters-in-phpstorm-9/)
 * [PHPStorm configuration suggestions are in the wiki](https://github.com/ChrisWiegman/Primary-Vagrant/wiki/XDEBUG-Setup-in-PHPStorm).

+You can now also turn xdebug on or off completely with the commands `xon` and `xoff`.
+This should help speed up complex composer or other operations.

+For debugging APIs or any other situation where sending a cookie with your request isn't ideal you can also turn on auto-listening for xdebug in which case it will try to connect automatically, even without a cookie.
+To do this simply use the commands `xlon` and `xloff` to enable or disable auto-remote.
+Note that this is disabled by default.

 ###Keep your fork up to date with the PV `upstream/master` repo